 Yes, many honors students enter college with previous community college transfer credits or high school AP credits.
 However, it may depend on the requirements of the program you are in.

 Most of the honors curriculum will fulfil your intellectual foundations requirements.
 There is a required Capstone course for all honors students.
 This course includes an experiential learning component, which may be part of your major.

 It is encouraged that you take an honor course every semester until they are done, but we understand that sometimes that is impossible.
 You can work with the Director to ensure all honors requirements are complete before graduation.

 If you entered the Honors Program during or before Fall of 2018 and you are a Muriel A. Howard Honors student you must:

 If you enter the Honors Program during or before Fall of 2018 and you are a Dean's Honors Student you must:

-If you entered the Honors Program in the Fall of 2019 or later, the curriculum and requirements are being created and will be updated as progress is made.
+If you entered the Honors Program in the Fall of 2019 or later, you must:

 Back to Top